Becoming a tutor

-Most of our hiring occurs at the end of the quarter in preparation for an upcoming quarter.
+Most of our hiring occurs 2-6 weeks before a new quarter begins.
 However, prospective tutors may submit applications at any time and we will hold these materials for 6 months to be considered if a position comes available.
 When a position opens, our strongest applicants are invited for an interview.

-All application materials should be submitted by email to Math and Writing Center coordinator Lindsay Burke at firstname.lastname@example.org.
-Materials may be submitted separately, but applications will not be considered until all materials, including recommendations, have been received.
+All application materials should be submitted by email to Bock Learning Center Director Sarah Tsai at firstname.lastname@example.org.
+Materials may be submitted separately, but applications will not be considered until all documents, including recommendations, have been received.

 All new tutors are required to complete an all-day training session that adheres to College Reading and Learning Association (CRLA) certification standards.
-This session is held annually just before the fall quarter begins with additional sessions scheduled as needed throughout the academic year.
-If a tutor is hired mid quarter or for a quarter when a training session will not be held, they will complete an initial individual training program with the Math and Writing Center coordinator and a professional tutor prior to working their first shift.
-These tutors will be required to attend the next scheduled all-day training session.
+This session is held annually just before the fall quarter begins; additional sessions are scheduled as needed throughout the academic year.
+If a tutor is hired after the all-day training, they must complete an initial individual training program with the Bock Learning Center's Assistant Director prior to working their first shift.
+These tutors are required to attend the next scheduled all-day training session.

 On average, our tutors work 8-12 hours per week.
-Tutors who are currently enrolled in at least 6 credits at Cascadia or UW may work up to 19 hours per week.
+Tutors who are currently enrolled in at least 6 credits at Cascadia may work up to 19 hours per week.
 Those enrolled in fewer credits or not at all may work up to 16 hours per week.
-Professional tutors are required to work at least 8 hours per week during the regular quarter.
 While we have no minimum number of hours a peer tutor must work to retain employment, our preferences is at least 7 hours per week.